Acupuncture

 Post-surgical pain

-Chinese Herbal Medicine
+Chinese Herbal Medicine and TCM Principles

-Restoring self-regulation and balance among the Jing, Qi, and Shen.
+Restoring harmony among Jing, Qi, and Shen

-Do you experience tingling in your hand and fingers?
-Pain that radiates from your wrist to you shoulder?
-Maybe even difficulty holding small objects?
-If so, you could be suffering from Carpal Tunnel Syndrome (CTS), an uncomfortable and sometimes disabling condition that affects up to five million Americans.
+Pain that radiates from your wrist to your shoulder?
+Difficulty holding small objects?
+If so, you could be suffering from Carpal Tunnel Syndrome (CTS)—an uncomfortable and sometimes disabling condition that affects millions of Americans.

 What is CTS?

-Loss of feeling in fingers
+Loss of sensation in the fingers

 How can acupuncture help?